beaucollins/parseroni/README.md

 # Parser for TypeScript

-A delarative, composable library of JSON compatible value parsers.
+A declarative, composable library of JSON compatible value parsers.
+Unminimized, uncompressed payload of 4703 bytes.

 ## Install